shankarapailoor/moonshine/README.md

 ```
 The arguments are explained below:
 * ```-dir``` is a directory for traces to be parsed.
 Instructions to gather traces using strace can be found [here](docs/tracegen.md).
 We have provided some sample traces [here](https://drive.google.com/file/d/1eKLK9Kvj5tsJVYbjB2PlFXUsMQGASjmW/view?usp=sharing).
 For this example, download the tarball, move it to the ```getting-started``` directory, and unpack.
 * ```-distill``` Config file that specifies the distillation strategy (e.g. implicit, explicit only).
-If the traces in tracedir don't have call coverage information, then this parameter should be ommitted and MoonShine will generate traces "as is".
+If the traces don't have call coverage information, then this parameter should be ommitted and MoonShine will generate traces "as is".
 We have provided an example config under ```getting-started/distill.json```
 #### Example

 ```bash